Summer McIntosh: Commonwealth Games

 A month later, McIntosh was part of her first Commonwealth Games team, for the 2022 edition in Birmingham, England.
 She opted not to contest the 200 metre butterfly there, citing the need to focus on other events.
 Heavily favoured in the 400 m medley, she won gold on the first day of the competition schedule, improving her world junior, Commonwealth, and national records to 4:29.01.
 She finished 7.77 seconds ahead of silver medallist Kiah Melverton, and was the first Canadian gold medallist of the Games.
 McIntosh was then given the novel opportunity to participate in Canada's 4 × 100 metre freestyle relay team, with mainstay members like Oleksiak, Sanchez and Taylor Ruck absent, winning a bronze medal.
 She noted that she "didn't really know what to expect, the 100 free is not my main event so I just tried to put a good time down to set it up for the rest of the girls."

-The next day she took her more customary place on the 4 × 200 metre freestyle relay team, swimming the leadoff leg and helping take the silver medal.
+The next day, McIntosh took her more customary place on the 4 × 200 metre freestyle relay team, swimming the leadoff leg and helping take the silver medal.
 Of this, she said she was "very proud."
 On the fourth day, she competed in the 200 metre individual medley, a much more uncommon event for her than the 400 metre individual medley.
 McIntosh won the gold medal, defeating reigning World silver medallist Kaylee McKeown of Australia and setting a new world junior record.
 McIntosh noted that "the 200 IM is more of a sprinting event for me", adding "the only pressure I feel is what I put on myself.
 The only thing that matters is my expectations."
 With the result, McIntosh recorded one of the top four results of 2022 in five different events.
 On the final day of the swimming competitions, McIntosh won two more silver medals, finishing behind Ariarne Titmus in the 400 metre freestyle while lowering her own national record and then swimming the freestyle leg of the 4 × 100 metre medley relay, typically performed for the Canadian team by the absent Oleksiak.